advanced-security/tag-sarif/README.md

         retention-days: 1
 ```

-Note how we provided `upload: False` and `output: sarif-results` to the `analyze` action.
-That way we can edit the SARIF with the `tag-sarif` action before uploading it via `upload-sarif`.

-Finally, we also attach the resulting SARIF file to the build as a Build Artifact, which is convenient for later inspection.
+In this full example we also attach the resulting SARIF file to the build as a Build Artifact, which is convenient for later inspection.
 You can remove this step if you don't need it.

 ## Example at the command-line